 In June 2021, a month before all restrictions were lifted in the UK, we rolled out our nomad working policy.
 Here’s what we settled on to make it work for Charlie:

-Thirty days seemed to us like a generous place to start as it would be a total of six weeks every year.
+Ninety days seemed to us like a generous place to start.
 It allowed for extended stays, could be split up across the year or combined with time off.

 The limit would also allow us not to have to worry about tax implications, and in case of any doubts we advised our team members to consult with an accountant or a lawyer (please make sure you double check with a lawyer what would work for you as circumstances are different for each company).